Albanians: Communism in Albania

 Enver Hoxha of the Communist Party of Labour took power in Albania in 1946.
 Albania established an alliance with the Eastern Bloc which provided Albania with many advantages in the form of economic assistance and military protection from the Western Bloc during the Cold War.

 The Albanians experienced a period of several beneficial political and economic changes.
 The government defended the territorial integrity and sovereignty of Albania, diversified the economy through a programme of industrialisation which led to a higher standard of living and followed improvements in areas such as health, education and infrastructure.

 It subsequently followed a period wherein the Albanians lived within an extreme isolation from the rest of the world for the next four decades.
 By 1967, the established government had officially proclaimed Albania to be the first atheistic state in the world as they beforehand confiscated churches, monasteries and mosques, and any religious expression instantly became grounds for imprisonment.

 Protests coinciding with the emerging revolutions of 1989 began to break out in various cities throughout Albania including Shkodër and Tirana which eventually lead to the fall of communism.
 Significant internal and external migration waves of Albanians to such countries as Greece and Italy followed.

 Bunkerisation is arguably the most visible and memorable legacy of communism in Albania.
 Nearly 175,000 reinforced concrete bunkers were built on strategic locations across Albania's territory including near borders, within towns, on the seashores or mountains.
-These bunkers were never used for their intended purpose or for sheltered the population from attacks or an invasion by a neighbor.
+These bunkers were never used for their intended purpose or for sheltering the population from attacks or an invasion by a neighbor.
 However, they were abandoned after the breakup of communism and have been sometimes reused for a variety of purposes.